notun/sanctioned/data/plexcoin_comp-pr2017-219.md

 Such other and further relief as this Court deems appropriate and necessary for the benefit of investors.

+Dated: New York,New York
-Dated:New York,New York December 1,2017
+December 1,2017

 SECURITIES AND EXCHANGE COMMISSION
 By:
 Robert A.Cohen
+Valerie A.Szczepanik
+Jorge 0.Tenreiro
-Valerie A.Szczepanik Jorge 0.Tenreiro Daphna Waxman
+Daphna Waxman
 David H.Tutor

-200 Vesey Street, Suite 400 New York,New York 10281-1022 (212)336-9145(Tenreiro) Email: TenreiroJ@sec.gov Attorneys for Plaintiff
+200 Vesey Street, Suite 400
+New York,New York 10281-1022
+(212)336-9145(Tenreiro)
+Email: TenreiroJ@sec.gov
+Attorneys for Plaintiff